arun13go/GenAIOps-workshop/labs/lesson_03/lab03.md

 ## Summary

 In this lab, you learned how to:
-- Create evaluations using synthetic data generation
-- Configure and run automated evaluations with built-in evaluators
 - Set up agent-specific evaluations with custom datasets
 - Use the F1 Score metric to measure agent accuracy in GenAI contexts
-- Interpret evaluation results to improve AI applications
+- Create human evaluation templates for manual review
+- Manually test agents and provide qualitative feedback
+- Understand when to use automated vs. manual evaluation approaches

 Key takeaways:
-- **Synthetic data** is useful for quick testing and generating diverse scenarios
 - **Custom datasets** with expected responses enable precise accuracy measurements
+- **F1 Score in GenAI** measures word-level overlap between generated and expected responses, making it ideal for categorical responses
+- **Human evaluation** captures qualitative insights and edge cases that automated metrics miss
+- **Combining automated and manual evaluation** provides comprehensive assessment of agent performance
 - **Different evaluators** serve different purposes (quality vs. accuracy vs. safety)
-- **F1 Score in GenAI** measures word-level overlap between generated and expected responses
-- **Agent evaluations** can validate specific business logic and decision-making capabilities

 ## Part 3: Workflow Evaluation with Synthetic Data (WIP)